-How to Disable or Turn Off SELinux on CentOS 7
+How to Disable SELinux on CentOS and Rocky Linux

 Introduction

 SELinux is a mandatory access control (MAC) enforcer built into the Linux kernel.
-It limits the privileges of individual services whose vulnerabilities might be a threat to the system.
+It limits the privileges of individual services whose vulnerabilities might threaten the system.

 Prerequisites